AcademySoftwareFoundation/OpenTimelineIO/contrib/opentimelineio_contrib/application_plugins/unreal/README.md

 The root level sequence should be referenced by the timeline's top-level "tracks" stack.
 In practice though, implementors may find it is preferrable to create a custom menu command which uses the current level sequence as the root for a more adaptable user experience.
-A custom command coild also leverage a GUI with embedded ``otioview`` for previewing the effects of a sequence update prior to committing to the change.
+A custom command could also leverage a GUI with embedded ``otioview`` for previewing the effects of a sequence update prior to committing to the change.